liferay/liferay-docs-dxp-cloud/user/articles/03-services/06-search-service.markdown

 To deploy a license to the search service, you must create the path `lcp/search/license/common` and put your license file there.

-## Environment Variables

-You can set these environment variables to configure the search service:

-`ES_JAVA_OPTS`: Configure the JVM's heap size.